bholemaharaj/RedoclyTest/recipes/create-person-banner-recipe.md

 ### Prerequisites
 The process documented is dependent upon an Ethos Integration tenant configured for your project, user credentials or token for the requesting application established, and appropriate API resources deployed and configured.
 Please see the [Getting Started Guide](/get-started/ethos-integration/) for information on setting up Ethos Integration.
 ​
 The Banner EEDM API resources are dependent upon configurations in the Banner system.
 These configurations are maintained by Banner administrative users responsible for integration configuration decisions.
-A listing of the configurations and additional information for the persons and addresses configuration is available in the [Banner Ethos API User Guide](https://resources.elluciancloud.com/bundle/banner_ethos_api_acn_use_9.24.0/page/c_use_banner_ethos_apis.html).
+A listing of the configurations and additional information for the persons and addresses configuration is available in the <a href="https://resources.elluciancloud.com/bundle/banner_ethos_api_acn_use_9.24.0/page/c_use_banner_ethos_apis.html" target="_blank">Banner Ethos API User Guide</a>.
 ​
 ​
 ### API Resources